JanssenProject/jans/jans-cedarling/cedarling_opa/README.md

 - Library: `plugins/cedarling_opa/libcedarling_go.so`

+To clean up build artifacts, run `make clean`

 ## Running

-1. Set the library path so the plugin can find the Rust binding:
+1. Set the library path so the plugin can find the Rust binding by running this from the `cedarling_opa` directory:

 ```
 export LD_LIBRARY_PATH=$(pwd)/plugins/cedarling_opa:$LD_LIBRARY_PATH